marcinjak9/apical.org-gatsby/content/pages/impatto-sociale.md

       en:
         image: 'https://ucarecdn.com/6c333fa9-45ab-4b80-b85c-2033563f32c7/'
         smallText: true
+        title: >-
+          **Happiness is a movement**

-        title: "**Happiness is a movement**\r\n\nWe believe that when people share their energy into an intense experience they naturally become more open-minded, curious and able to understand one another.
+          We believe that when people share their energy throught an intense experience they naturally become more open-minded, curious and able to understand one another.
 Experience Creators have the power to change people’s life.
 Apical is here to support them.
-Join our mission\r\n\n\rNicola Zanola, CEO"
+Join our mission

+          Nicola Zanola, CEO
       it:
         image: 'https://ucarecdn.com/6c333fa9-45ab-4b80-b85c-2033563f32c7/'
         smallText: true